apostrophecms/apostrophe-a3-schema-exporter/README.md

 };
 ```

-This greatly helps with A2 to A3 migration although it miss things like fields being optional based on module.
+This greatly helps with A2 to A3 migration although manual review is required because it does not understand:

+- Fields being optional based beforeConstruct logic
+- Fields being inherited from a base class module like apostrophe-pieces, i.e. not necessary to redefine them in a subclass
+- Fields being removed via removeFields
+- Fields that no longer generally exist in A3, e.g. published

 If a module has a self.schema property, this code should generate a new schema from it.